yacineMahdid/classroom/Deep Learning Book/README.md

   - domain map to all possible states of x
   - p(x) >= 0 but not necessarly smaller than 1
   - integral should equal to 1
+- Chain rule of probability = joint probability distribution can be decomposed into conditional distribution over only one variable.
+- We have expected values and vairance for probability distributions

+Useful common probability distributions:
+- Bernoulli
 ## Chapter 4: Numerical Computation

 ## Chapter 5: Machine Learning Basics